astaves/BankDemo-1/tutorial/gettingstarted/visualstudio/PLIDemo.md

 ### Start the HACloud Session Server

-You must start the HACloud session server before attempting to use the HACloud TN3270 terminal emulator.
+You must start the HACloud session server before attempting to use the Secure Host Access (SHA) TN3270 terminal emulator.
 To do this you must start the respective Windows service.

 1. From the Windows **Start** menu open the **Services** application.

-2. Navigate to the Micro Focus HA Cloud service and check whether its status is set to **Running**.
+2. Navigate to the HA Cloud service and check whether its status is set to **Running**.
 If it is not running:

    - Right-click the service and click **Start**.
    - Alternatively, you can start the service by opening a command prompt as an administrator and running the following command: